Cooperatives as Drivers of the Blue-Green Economy in the Pacific: A Regional Dialogue on Economic Empowerment and Food Security

 Regional Dialogue Support

-This regional dialogue is organised by the International Cooperative Alliance Asia and Pacific (ICA-AP) as part of the ICA–EU Financial Framework Partnership Agreement (FFPA2), contributing to the goals of the 2025 International Year of Cooperatives.
+This regional dialogue is organised by the International Cooperative Alliance Asia and Pacific (ICA-AP) as part of the ICA–EU Financial Framework Partnership Agreement (FFPA2).

 [1] Pacific Community (SPC).
 Pacific Data Hub – Population Dashboard.
 Available at: https://pacificdata.org/dashboard/population-dashboard.
 Accessed June 2025